Updated April 21, 2014

 July 16: I went to town with Josephine and Mrs. Lafuge (sp?) and got some low heel shoes also some cake decorations for Wm cake.
 We ate lunch in Harvey’s basement.
 Got a shower curtain & window curtain for the bath room.
 Joe got 3 new dresses.

 Harveys was a department store located in downtown Nashville, Tennessee.
 It was opened by Fred Harvey in 1946.
 During the 1950s and 1960s, the downtown area of Nashville was a popular shopping destination, with numerous stores and restaurants lining the area around Church Street.
 As malls began luring shoppers to the suburbs, Harveys, along with many other downtown stores, went out of business.
+The restaurant in the basement was the Peacock Grill, I believe.
+The Monkey Bar was upstairs.

 * I had earlier mistook this for 7th ave South down close to Lafayette where the old Sears bldg is.
 Debie Cox taught me something that I guess growing up in the suburbs, I never knew.
 “501 S(outh) 7th is in East Nashville near the corner of Shelby Avenue.
 Lafayette is on the other side of the river and intersects with 7th Avenue South.
 When the direction is in front it is East Nashville.”
 Thanks Debie!